-- A. All zoning applications within the TC Overlay District shall be approved, approved with modifications, or denied within ninety (90) days from the date on which a complete final application has been submitted.
+A. Zoning applications within the TC Overlay District for development or redevelopment of 50 percent or more of the site shall be approved, approved with modifications, or denied within ninety (90) days from the date on which a complete final application has been submitted.
 The Planning and Zoning Commission may prescribe appropriate conditions and safeguards in conformity with this Code.
-Zoning applications within the TC Overlay District will be processed in the following manner: - 1.
+Zoning applications within the TC Overlay District will be processed in the following manner:

 If the Zoning Inspector determines that the application is complete, the Zoning Inspector shall schedule within 30 days of receipt of the complete application a meeting of the Planning and Zoning Commission (PZC).
 This meeting shall be open to the public, and notice of such meetings shall be provided to the applicant and/or his representative, news media, and any other interested parties as defined by Section 1211.11.
 The Planning and Zoning Commission shall review the TC Overlay District applications and decide whether to approve or deny the application.
-The PZC shall recommend approval if the requirements of this Code have been met. - 2.
-If the applicant would desire to request a preliminary review meeting to review their proposal with the PZC, then this request shall be made in writing and given to the Zoning Inspector.
-The Zoning Inspector then shall contact the members of the PZC to establish a date and time for the preliminary review meeting.
-The same notice shall be required as in subsection A.1. hereof.
-The PZC will review with the applicant the requirements of the TC Overlay District, and provide clarification on compliance with the requirements of the TC Overlay District and any other requirements of this Code. - 3.
-Site Design Submittal: - a.
-When a site design is submitted for any commercial, industrial, or multi-family projects, the Planning and Zoning Commission shall review these as final applications, unless as stated above in A.2. the applicant has requested a preliminary review meeting. - b.
-When a site design is submitted for any residential subdivision, a preliminary review meeting shall automatically take place at the preliminary plan stage.
-The final application review will then take place at the final plan stage, after which a zoning permit may be issued by the Zoning Inspector. - 4.
+The PZC shall recommend approval if the requirements of this Code have been met.

+2. Site Design Submittal:

+- a.
+When a site design is submitted for any projects, the Planning and Zoning Commission shall review these as final applications. - 3.
 The Zoning Inspector shall review all zoning permit applications to ensure all requirements of Section 1209.04 and this chapter have been submitted.
 (Ord.
-2006-3733.
-Passed 12-18-06.)
+2015-4242.
+Passed 1-19-16.)